ris-work/html5-wayland-x11/README.md

 ```
 Can use any combination of these:
 ?WebRTC=true <== ENABLE WEBRTC, otherwise use WebSockets
 ?heavy=true <== Enable HEAVY mode.
 On WebRTC, this still reports as "disconnected" even if a connection is active.
+It has some nice features like allowing specifying "right click", launching keyboards, etc.
 ?password=xxxxxxxx <== VNC password auth
-?u=xxxx OR ?user=xxxx <= HTTP BASIC AUTH, alternative way to specify the credentials if not allowed to set the header or for simplicity
+?u=xxxx OR ?user=xxxx <== HTTP BASIC AUTH, alternative way to specify the credentials if not allowed to set the header or for simplicity
-?p=xxxx OR ?pass=xxxx <= HTTP BASIC AUTH, alternative to password in header
+?p=xxxx OR ?pass=xxxx <== HTTP BASIC AUTH, alternative to password in header
 ```
 ##### Sway
 Ctrl+Drag to move windows